-In principle, an organ on a chip consists of a main microchamber.
+In principle, an organ-on-a-chip consists of a main microchamber lined with human cell lines connected to a network of microchannels for perfusion and waste withdrawal.
 The chamber is made of a biocompatible material.
 Normally, polydimethylsiloxane (PDMS) is used for creating these microchambers.
 PDMS is the most-widely used polymer used in the microfluidic industry due to its superior properties such as simple and standard fabrication methods, biocompatibility, optical transparency, nontoxicity, compressibility and permeability to gases.
 The cells of interest are then cultured in this microchamber in sterile conditions.
-The microchamber can be a simple chamber with micron-scale dimensions or modified.
-Modification to the microchamber can help to better mimic the cell’s natural environment.
+The microchamber can be a simple chamber with micron-scale dimensions.
+The cell culture microchamber can be modified in a variety of ways to help to better mimic the cell’s natural environment.
 A broad range of surface patterning or modification can be exploited according to the specifications of the experiment.
 For example, modifying the surface with natural ECM-derived proteins can increase the adhesion of the adherent cells to the surface.
 It has been shown that micro/nanopatterning the surface can help cells’ growth, differentiation, and adhesion as well as boost protein expression levels.

 As Organ-on-a-Chips developed and showed promise in the pharmaceutical industry as well as academic and fundamental research, the demand for these chips in the market increased.
 The microfluidic chips normally require clean-room infrastructure for fabrication that can be quite costly.
 Although you can buy an off-the-shelf product, in many cases the Organ-on-a-Chip requires to be tailored according to the specifications of your own experiment. uFluidix has accrued many years of experience in the design and fabrication of single-layer and multi-layer Organ-on-a-Chips.
 Whether you have your design ready and you want your Organ-on-a-Chip to be fabricated affordably or you have an amazing idea for an Organ-on-a-Chip but no experience in design and fabrication, uFluidix will be there to help.
 Contact us today to get your Organ-on-a-Chip fabricated with high quality, and at a reasonable price.